michaelpass/michaelpass.zsh-theme/INSTALL.md

 ### POSIX-compliance

-Note: Simply moving the theme to your ZSH themes folder and changing the current theme to "michaelpass" should work universally, regardless of what Zsh framework you choose.
+Note: Simply moving the theme to your Zsh themes folder and changing the current theme to "michaelpass" should work universally, regardless of what Zsh framework you choose.

 ---